- 11 Days

 Day 10: Maasai Mara National Reserve / Flight to Nairobi / Depart for U.S.

 After an early morning game drive and breakfast, return to Nairobi for lunch.
-Afterward, you'll have access to a day room at the hotel for comfortable downtime until your transfer to the airport for evening departures.
+Afterward, you'll have access to a day room at the hotel for relaxation until your transfer to the airport for evening departures.

-Guests continuing on to the post-tour will partake in a mid-morning game drive after breakfast, then take a flight from Maasai Mara to Amboseli.
+Guests continuing on to the post-tour will partake in a mid-morning game drive and return to camp for lunch before taking a flight from Maasai Mara to Amboseli.

 Day Room: Crowne Plaza Nairobi Airport (B,L)